Cloud Setup

 Listing Running GCP instances

-To get a list of running GCP instances (l), you have to select one or more regions first.
-To select multiple regions, just separate them by space, comma, or semicolon.
-You will then be prompted to select a filter to further refine the selection of machines to be displayed.
+To get a list of running GCP instances (l), first select one or more regions.
+To select multiple regions, separate them by spaces, commas, or semicolons.
+You will then be prompted to select a filter to refine the selection of machines to display.

 Filter instances by: